-Once the silkworm has spun the cocoon, it is finally time to wrap yourself in the cocoon and take out the silk thread.
+Once the silkworm has spun the cocoon, it is at last time to wrap yourself within the cocoon and take out the silk thread.

-Place the cocoons in boiling water to soften and dissolve the rubber that holds the cocoons together. .
+Place the cocoons in bubbling water to mellow and break down the elastic that holds the cocoons together. .

 Each thread is then carefully reeled from the cocoon into individual long threads and wound onto a reel.
 Sericin may remain in the thread to protect the fiber during processing, but is usually washed off with soap and hot water.

 After washing and scouring, the silk thread is bleached and dried before entering the dyeing process.